Behind the News (film): Plot

 Stu tricks Jeff to cover a fake story, and the editor is furious when he sees the result, and makes him read funny strips on radio instead of serious reporting.
 But when Jeff visits the court to meet one of his young listeners, he happens to watch the trial against Face's murderer, Carlos Marquez.

-Since Jeff speaks Spanish he discovers that the interpreter translates the accused man's words wrong, saying that Carlos confesses to the murder although he doesn't.
+Since Jeff speaks Spanish, he discovers that the interpreter translates the accused man's words wrong, saying that Carlos confesses to the murder, although he doesn't.
 When Carlos is convicted of the murder, Jeff tries to correct the wrongdoing by telling his editor about it.
 No one takes him seriously because of the fake story he reported previously, but eventually Stu agrees to help him look into the matter.

-Stu, Barbara and Jeff sneaks into the district attorney's office to look for clues.
+Stu, Barbara, and Jeff sneak into the district attorney's office to look for clues.
 They find evidence that Kelly is corrupt and has been taking bribes for years.
-Together they go on to find a witness who can reveal Kelly's involvement in Face's murder and the false conviction of Carlos.
+Together, they go on to find a witness who can reveal Kelly's involvement in Face's murder and the false conviction of Carlos.
 When Kelly is arrested, Carlos is released.
 Jeff continues working as a reporter and also serves as the best man on Stu and Barbara's wedding.